Univan Ship Management: History

 Univan (abbreviation origin: "UNIted VANderperre") group of companies was established in 1973, by the late Capt.
 C A J Vanderperre, described as the father of third party ship management.
 In 1975, Univan took its first tanker ship "M.T.
 Sun Clipper" under technical management followed by establishing its own manning office in Mumbai, India, in 1976.
 Univan continued to grow over the next decade and between 1989 and 1991, Univan established its own manning office in Manila (Philippines), Yangon (Myanmar) and New Delhi (India).
 This was followed by new offices in Chennai (1994), Kochi (1995), Kolkota (2006), Dalian (2008) and Tokyo (2010).

 In August 2015 the company merged with Anglo Eastern, forming Anglo Eastern Univan Group.

 Training setup

 Univan inaugurated its first training academy in Kochi in 1996 followed by a much larger setup in Mumbai in 2005, operated under the name Univan Maritime Training Academy (UMTA).
 In 2006, Univan inaugurated its "ship maneuvering simulator" and full mission liquid handling simulator for five different oil and chemical gas cargo handling in Mumbai.

 In the following years, Univan also set up a training academy in Manila, Philippines.

-Joint Ventures
+Joint ventures

-Univan Ship Management has had joint ventures with several of the biggest names in shipping including Torben Karlshoej (who went on to set up Teekay), OMI, MSC, Clipper, Fred Cheng, Clarksons and Vlasov (the family behind V. Ships).
+Univan Ship Management has had joint ventures with several of the biggest names in shipping including Torben Karlshoej (who went on to set up Teekay), OMI, MSC, Clipper Group, Fred Cheng, Clarksons and Vlasov (the family behind V-Ships).
 These companies are very well known as major tanker owners, containership owners, dry bulk owners, ship managers and ship brokers.